adeladmtr/adeladmtr/README.md

 - 👋 Hi, I’m @adeladmtr
-- 👀 I’m interested in javascript
+- 👀 I’m interested in back-end development
-- 🌱 I’m currently learning JS Applications
+- 🌱 I’m currently learning Angular

 <!---
 adeladmtr/adeladmtr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.